iNoles/Taskify/README.md

 # Taskify Android App [Work in progress 🚧]

-Taskify is an Android application built entirely with Kotlin and Jetpack Compose, utilizing SQLDelight for local-only database management.
-This app provides a simple and efficient way to manage your personal and business tasks.
+Taskify is an Android application for managing personal and business tasks, built with Kotlin and Jetpack Compose.
+Utilizing SQLDelight for local-only database management, Taskify provides a sleek and efficient way to stay organized.

 The app is currently in early development and unavailable on the Play Store.